rng-guy/NFSMWBartender/README.txt

 The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Advanced".
 To DISABLE this feature set, delete the entire "scripts/BartenderSettings/Advanced" folder.

-Before you use this feature set, see the "LIMITATIONS" section further below.